puneetg1983/WindowsWebAppDiagnoser/README.md

 # WindowsWebAppDiagnoser

 ## Overview
 WindowsWebAppDiagnoser is a command-line diagnostic tool designed to help you quickly identify and troubleshoot availability issues in your Windows-based Azure Web Apps.
 The tool analyzes HTTP request patterns and provides automated root cause analysis for server errors with actionable recommendations.

-The tool is designed to quickly identify HTTP error patterns in your Windows web apps and provide targeted recommendations for the most common server error scenarios.
+> **⚠️ Preview Notice**: This tool is currently in preview.
+New diagnostic scenarios and capabilities are being added regularly.

 ## What WindowsWebAppDiagnoser Can Do For You

-### 🔍 **Web App Health Analysis**
-- **Availability Calculation** - Automatically calculates and reports your web app's availability percentage based on HTTP response patterns
-- **Request Volume Analysis** - Analyzes total request counts and categorizes them by HTTP status codes (1xx, 2xx, 3xx, 4xx, 5xx)
-- **Platform Compatibility Check** - Verifies your web app is running on a supported Windows platform
-- **Resource Validation** - Validates Azure resource ID format and accessibility

-### 🚨 **HTTP Error Detection & Diagnosis**
-- **HTTP 500 Errors** - Identifies internal server errors with detailed sub-status analysis and specific recommendations
-- **HTTP 502 Errors** - Detects bad gateway issues and application startup problems
-- **HTTP 503 Errors** - Analyzes service unavailable conditions including thread exhaustion, FastCGI issues, and WebSocket limits
-- **Other 5xx Errors** - Basic analysis of additional server-side error conditions
-- **Error Prioritization** - Focuses analysis on the most frequent error types (up to 95% coverage)
+For detailed information about the tool's capabilities and diagnostic logic, see:
+- **[What Does The Tool Do](WhatDoesTheToolDo.md)** - Comprehensive guide to diagnostic capabilities and analysis workflow
+- **[Workflow Diagram](WorkflowDiagram.md)** - Visual representation of the diagnostic process and decision flow

 ## Key Benefits